Comprehensive Assessment for Autism (ASD) & Multisensory Learning Support in Campsie

 Please let me know if there is anything else you would like to ask about this topic.
 I’m here to help!

-Are You Prepared to Discover the Power of Multisensory Learning?
+Are You Ready to Explore the Possibilities of Multisensory Learning?

-This is especially important for people who struggle with processing the nuances of language as many of those with autism do.
-The goal of the Neurosensory team is to empower students of all ages to build learning and study habits that serve them all through life – not just at school, as they can assist with social abilities, too.
+This holds particular significance for individuals who face challenges in understanding the nuances of language, as is often the case with individuals on the autism spectrum.
+The objective of the Neurosensory team is to empower students of all ages to develop learning and study habits that extend beyond the school environment, as these habits can also support social skills.